- 1 cleaning mode

 - Ongoing cost – Although cheaper to buy it’s not much cheaper in the long run.

 Design, Usability, Clean & General Use

-The brush is essentially made up of 2 key parts, the detachable brush head and the main brush handle.
+The brush of the Oral-B Pro Health Clinical is essentially made up of 2 key parts, the detachable brush head and the main brush handle.

 The handle however breaks into 2 pieces as a result of the base of the brush detaching from the upper part of the handle.
 By detaching it reveals the inside of the brush handle that offers up a chamber for the supplied 2 x AA batteries.

 Place the batteries in, replace the cap and a tight seal is formed between the two halves of the handle.

 Made from a gloss White plastic, the Pro-Health Clinical has a single power button on the front of the brush that is Blue in colour.
 A White coloured ring is around this button and then a piece of Blue rubber sits around this to offer up grip and direct the fingers to the button.

 Above this are a further 3 slim rubber grips that look like a WiFi signal in shape that again help guide the finger and add more grip.

 Far from the slimmest handled brush available on the market today the Pro-Health is in part shaped around the fact that it requires 2 x AA batteries.

 The back and sides of the handle is primarily covered in the raised Blue rubber grip with a largish cutout on the back that again exposes the gloss White plastic body.